-New Jersey Drug Crime Lawyer
+New Jersey Drug Charges Lawyer

 Drug Possession Laws in NJ

 In New Jersey, possession of federally scheduled drugs such as ecstasy, cocaine, heroin, etc. are punishable by up to 5 years in prison, up to $25k in fines, and/or mandatory drug counseling courses.
 Additionally, if illegal substances are found in your vehicle your license may be revoked.
+Your first call should be to a New Jersey drug crime lawyer if this happens.

 The laws controlling and prohibiting the possession, manufacturing, and distribution of drugs in New Jersey are varied, complex, and, in some instances, outdated as the present laws were largely passed in 1987 as part of the Comprehensive Drug Reform Act.
 In fact, there are so many laws governing controlled dangerous substances that there are two separate chapters with sub-parts in the New Jersey Criminal Code specifically describing drug crimes and their penalties.

-From major trafficking of heroin to simple marijuana possession, New Jersey drug laws are complicated and difficult to understand.
-Employing the services of a New Jersey drug crimes lawyer to help you understand the nature of the charge and advocate the best possible defense is highly recommended.
+From major drug trafficking of heroin to simple marijuana possession, New Jersey drug laws are complicated and difficult to understand.
+Employing the services of a New Jersey drug lawyer to help you understand the nature of the charge and advocate the best possible defense is highly recommended.
 The most common drug-related crimes, such as the possession of marijuana, along with their penalties are summarized below.

 To learn about drug paraphernalia, which includes charges for pipes, wrappers, scales, empty bags, bongs, etc., contact our drug crimes lawyers in New Jersey at (732) 607-5553 today.

-Manufacturing, Distributing or Dispensing
+Drug Manufacturing, Distributing or Dispensing in New Jersey

 It is a second-degree crime to use, direct, solicit, hire, or employ a person under 17 to help maintain a drug production facility or to distribute drugs.
 Mandatory minimum sentences apply and there are fines up to $500,000 or five times the street value of the drug.